mkgiga/webtagger/README.md

 ### Tagging images
 TODO add instructions, (feature is implemented)
 ### Advanced usage
-TODO add instructions, (feature is implemented)
+TODO add instructions, (features implemented)

 ## FAQ
 - **Why is the extension not working in Firefox?**
-  - It seems that most other browsers (including Firefox) don't fully support manifest v3 service workers yet.
+  - It appears that most other browsers (including Firefox) don't fully support manifest v3 service workers yet.
 I'll look into porting this over or changing to manifest v2.